Metal roofs are hot, at least as a home improvement choice

 Masterpiece Metals, founded in 2010 after Schlabach left a career in the RV industry, uses steel from both SDI and U.S. Steel that workers form on the job site.
 The company has 15 colors, but the most popular for his clients are black, bronze and slate.

-While Schlabach estimates the cost of a metal vs. asphalt roof is roughly up to 30% more, it depends on who’s selling it.
+While Schlabach estimates the cost of a metal versus asphalt roof is roughly up to 30% more, it depends on who’s selling it.

 “Yesterday, a guy gave a quote for asphalt, and we did metal at no difference,” he said.